tomholub/pgpainless/README.md

 PGPainless aims to make using OpenPGP in Java projects as simple as possible.
-It does so by introducing an intuitive Builder structure, which allows easy setup of encryption / decrytion operations, as well as straight forward key generation.
+It does so by introducing an intuitive Builder structure, which allows easy setup of encryption / decryption operations, as well as straight forward key generation.

 PGPainless is based around the Bouncycastle java library and can be used on Android down to API level 9.

+## Philosophy

+* Prefer enums over magic constants

+  When a method takes an integer constant as argument, it is not clear to the user where to source possible values from.
+  An enum on the other hand only allows for a limited range of possible values and it is immediately clear to the user which values these are.

+* Prefer builder methods over dependency injection

+  While dependency injection has its place in software development, the user is often overwhelmed with methods that take dozens of arguments.
+It may not be obvious to the user what those arguments are used for.
+  Instead the user should be guided by the API with builder classes and methods that make it clear what the parameters use is.
+  Additionally sensible defaults should be provided as shortcuts.

 ### NOTE: PGPainless is in an early state of development.
 There may be dragons!